kategengler/ember-cli.github.io/README.md

 4. Copy the contents of the `docs` folder into the `api` folder of this website repo
 5. Run the app locally with `http-server .` and make sure that they show up as they should
 6. Open a PR to this repository

+## About the redirects

+The redirect behavior is managed by Netlify.
+You can see the list of redirects [here](https://github.com/ember-learn/ember-cli.github.io/blob/master/_redirects).

+## Deploying

+PRs merged to this repository will be deployed automatically via Netlify's GitHub integration.
+The project name is `ember-cli.com` under the Ember org.